top of page

 Supporting struggling readers.

-With a commitment to building confident learners and closing literacy gaps, our tutoring approach is grounded in the evidence-based Barton Reading & Spelling program.
-This multi-sensory method provides explicit, structured, and systematic support tailored to the needs of struggling readers.
 In addition to the Barton program, we integrate other proven literacy exercises to help establish the strong foundations necessary for lifelong reading and writing success.

 Students in Classroom